laino/final-pm/README.md

 ```

 Now, because we are expecting a heavy load on our application, we may be inclined to
-start multiple instances of our application.
+start multiple instances of it.
 For this we will modify `process-config.json`
 to look like this:

 ```json